iiEliJas/fBLT/README.md

 # FBLT

-Fast Byte Latent Transformer in pure C. A byte-level language model with no tokenizer, built for code completion and small LLMs.
+Fast Byte Latent Transformer in pure C and CUDA.
+A byte-level language model with no tokenizer, built for code completion and small LLMs.

 **Status: ~50% done.** Core infrastructure, operators, and components are done.
 Missing training loop, CUDA kernels, and inference speedups.